Chicago Domestic Violence Lawyer

 Contact Andrew M. Weisberg for a Free Consultation

-If you or someone you care about is facing charges of domestic battery or violating an order of protection in Chicago, do not delay in seeking representation.
-The consequences of a conviction are severe and permanent.
+If you or someone you care about is facing charges of domestic battery or violation of an order of protection in Chicago or anywhere in Cook County, do not delay in seeking representation.
+The consequences of a conviction can be severe and permanent.

 Call (773) 908-9811 to speak directly with Andrew M. Weisberg or complete the online Case Review Form for immediate, confidential help.